ben-grande/qusal/salt/sys-audio/README.md

 ### Audio control

 The qube `disp-sys-audio` will be used for audio capabilities for speakers and microphone, with builtin modules, Jack port or Bluetooth.
 You are be able to control the volume via the volume icon that appears on the system tray.

-The basics are very simple to use:
+Audio control basics:

 - Left click toggles the volume; and
 - Scrolling the mouse from left to right changes the volume;

 For more advanced features, right click the icon and click on `Open Mixer` or `Prefences`.
 For greater control, use the command `amixer`.

+### Client switched it's AudioVM

+If the client has already started when you decided to switch the AudioVM, you will need to restart the client qube until [upstream issue is fixed](https://github.com/QubesOS/qubes-issues/issues/8975).

 ### Client started before it's AudioVM